Avuxo/APM/README.md

 // setup the Express middleware.
 // load this middleware first
-// contrast lang agent will capture requests and record metrics. app.use(apm);
+// express-apm will capture requests and record metrics. app.use(apm);
 ```

+Tested using Node.js v9.11.1 and v8.11.1.